Pavel Branko: Literary translation and film criticism

 After liberation, Branko worked as a freelance translator of fiction, as well as philosophical non-fiction from English, Russian and German.
-From 1945–1949 he gradually became disillusioned with the real practices of the Communist Party and the Comintern which ended in his public withdrawal from the CP in 1949, with many consequences involved.
+From 1945 to 1949 he gradually became disillusioned with the real practices of the Communist Party and the Comintern which ended in his public withdrawal from the CP in 1949, with many consequences involved.
 His reputation as a former Resistance fighter and political prisoner saved him from significant criticism, and when he began to write film reviews, he quickly became a respected freelance film critic.

 Between 1948 and 1952, his film reviews were published in many journals and daily newspapers, such as Kultúrny život (Cultural Life), Ľudovýchova (Vernacular Education), Náš film (Our Film), Pod zástavou socializmu (Under the Banner of Socialism), Práca (Labor), Pravda (Truth), Slovenská reč (Slovak Language), Slovenské pohľady (Slovak Views), Smena (Shift), Svet socializmu (World of Socialism) and others.

 The year 1952 brought such a tightening of the ideological limits imposed that Branko's value hierarchy could not accept it.
 He decided to resign as a film critic and withdrew with his first wife Mary to a lonely cabin in the High Tatras, a mountain range in North-Eastern Slovakia, where he restricted himself to translating books.

 In 1956, a year referred to as a "thaw" period, Pavel Branko returned to Bratislava, invited to assume a steady job as film editor of the newly founded bi-weekly journal Film a divadlo (Film and Theater).